Local zoning · Oakley

 District-by-district breakdown (how parking interacts with Oakley’s zones)

-Below I list the zoning districts named by the ordinance and what the code (as retrieved) ties to parking.
+Below I list the zoning districts named by the ordinance and what the code (as reviewed) ties to parking.
 Where the file excerpts do not include district-specific parking minimums or complete permitted-use lists, I note that explicitly.
 Verify parcel-specific rules with the Community Development Department.

 R-7 / R-15 / R-20 / R-40 (Other single-family/residential categories) — these district names appear in the district table; the ordinance’s general parking schedule covers residential parking requirements (multi-family and second units) — see § 9.1.1402 for the parking-rate table.
-Where the code addresses driveway/secondary curb cut allowances (e.g., R-15, R-20, R-40 allow second curb cut for lots ≥15,000 sf) that is in the front-yard/driveway subsection of the development standards — cite: driveway rules (front yards) .
-For district-specific dimensional setbacks and lot coverage, the zoning district tables in other articles are the source — not reproduced here — Verify with the jurisdiction for parcel-level application (Not found in retrieved materials for each district’s full permitted-use list and numeric dimensional table).
+Where the code addresses driveway/secondary curb cut allowances (e.g., R-15, R-20, R-40 allow second curb cut for lots ≥15,000 sf) that is in the front-yard/driveway subsection of the development standards — cite: driveway rules (front yards).
+For district-specific dimensional setbacks and lot coverage, the zoning district tables in other articles are the source — not reproduced here — Verify with the jurisdiction for parcel-level application (Not found in source materials for each district’s full permitted-use list and numeric dimensional table).

-AL / A-4 (Agricultural / Agriculture Preserve) — listed in the district table; parking for agricultural uses is handled by the general parking schedule; for special parking in non-business areas (parking to serve transit or adjacent business zones) see the conditional-use provisions under § 9.1.1402 (require a CUP and limits such as within 1,000 ft of facility) .
+AL / A-4 (Agricultural / Agriculture Preserve) — listed in the district table; parking for agricultural uses is handled by the general parking schedule; for special parking in non-business areas (parking to serve transit or adjacent business zones) see the conditional-use provisions under § 9.1.1402 (require a CUP and limits such as within 1,000 ft of facility).

-P-1 (Public / Institutional) — appears in district list; parking follows the specific use rates (e.g., public safety, hospitals as “as specified by use permit” or by the numeric schedule) — see the parking table in § 9.1.1402 .
+P-1 (Public / Institutional) — appears in district list; parking follows the specific use rates (e.g., public safety, hospitals as “as specified by use permit” or by the numeric schedule) — see the parking table in § 9.1.1402.

 C-D (Commercial Downtown), RB, C, BPL, BPH, CR-A, CR-NA (Commercial / Business Park / Retail districts) — Commercial districts are subject to the standard parking schedule (e.g., 1 space per 250 sf for retail; 1 per 225 sf for medical/dental; 1 per sleeping unit for hotels).
-The Commercial Downtown (C-D) may have special provisions (e.g., parking provision subject to Oakley Redevelopment Area PUD guidelines) — see § 9.1.1402 (commercial downtown note) .
+The Commercial Downtown (C-D) may have special provisions (e.g., parking provision subject to Oakley Redevelopment Area PUD guidelines) — see § 9.1.1402 (commercial downtown note).

-BPH / BPL (Business Park High / Low) — the General Plan and ordinance identify these districts and note Parking and FAR objectives; parking requirements default to the off-street schedule (§ 9.1.1402) while space layout standards (truck access, loading) are in Article 14 .
+BPH / BPL (Business Park High / Low) — the General Plan and ordinance identify these districts and note Parking and FAR objectives; parking requirements default to the off-street schedule (§ 9.1.1402) while space layout standards (truck access, loading) are in Article 14.

-AHO (Affordable Housing Overlay) — the overlay’s multifamily development standards reference parking to be provided per § 9.1.1402; the AHO also indicates that density-bonus projects may be eligible for reduced parking in accordance with State density-bonus law and Government Code Section 65915 (reference in the AHO table) .
+AHO (Affordable Housing Overlay) — the overlay’s multifamily development standards reference parking to be provided per § 9.1.1402; the AHO also indicates that density-bonus projects may be eligible for reduced parking in accordance with State density-bonus law and Government Code Section 65915 (reference in the AHO table).

 Notes:

-- The ordinance repeatedly points to § 9.1.1402 for the parking schedule and design requirements; district-level deviations (e.g., C-D exceptions, overlay incentives) are explicitly tied back to that section or to overlay/Specific Plan documents where applicable .
+- The ordinance repeatedly points to § 9.1.1402 for the parking schedule and design requirements; district-level deviations (e.g., C-D exceptions, overlay incentives) are explicitly tied back to that section or to overlay/Specific Plan documents where applicable.

 - For permitted uses by district, dimensional standards (setbacks, lot coverage, height) and the full district tables, see the district articles/appendices of the zoning ordinance — those tables were not fully reproduced in the search snippets (Verify with the jurisdiction).